privacyguides/privacyguides.org/docs/basics/vpn-overview.en.md

 Do not use that feature.
 The point of using Tor is that you do not trust your VPN provider.
 Currently Tor only supports the [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) protocol.
 [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (used in [WebRTC](https://en.wikipedia.org/wiki/WebRTC) for voice and video sharing, the new [HTTP3/QUIC](https://en.wikipedia.org/wiki/HTTP/3) protocol, etc), [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) and other packets will be dropped.
 To compensate for this, VPN providers typically will route all non-TCP packets through their VPN server (your first hop).
 This is the case with [ProtonVPN](https://protonvpn.com/support/tor-vpn/).
 Additionally, when using this Tor over VPN setup, you do not have control over other important Tor features such as [Isolated Destination Address](https://www.whonix.org/wiki/Stream_Isolation) (using a different Tor circuit for every domain you visit).

-Thus, this feature should be viewed as a convenient way to access the Tor Network, not to stay anonymous.
-For true anonymity, use the Tor Browser Bundle, TorSocks, or a Tor gateway.
+The feature should be viewed as a convenient way to access the Tor Network, not to stay anonymous.
+For proper anonymity, use the Tor Browser, TorSocks, or a Tor gateway.

 ## When are VPNs useful?